fossabot/katalog/docs/overview.md

 ## Technology
 Kotlin backend, Angular frontend.

-We want to be able to run Blueprint "locally" in two ways: For testing (using an in-memory stack) and in an "on-premise" kind of way (using a database and a message queue).
+We want to be able to run Katalog "locally" in two ways: For testing (using an in-memory stack) and in an "on-premise" kind of way (using a database and a message queue).

 Additionally, we want to be able to run on Google Cloud.